ENTERPRISE TERMS OF SERVICE

 5. PAYMENT OF FEES

 5.2 Payment Terms.
-Unless otherwise specified in the Service Order, all Fees for the purchase of Credits are due and payable in advance upon execution of the Service Order or completion of the online purchase.
-Customer authorizes SWI (or its third-party payment processor) to charge the payment method provided by Customer for all applicable Fees.
-Customer authorizes SWI and its third-party payment processors to securely store any payment information provided by Customer and to use such stored information for transactions authorized under this Agreement, including those pursuant to Section 5.3.
-Customer agrees to maintain valid, up-to-date payment information.
-For any Fees that are invoiced (e.g., Professional Services), Customer shall pay all Fees within thirty (30) days after the date of SWI’s invoice.
+Fees are due in advance of each billing cycle.
+Customer authorizes SWI and its payment processors to store payment information and charge such method for all Fees.
+For any Fees that are invoiced (e.g., Professional Services), Customer shall pay all Fees within thirty (30) days after the date of SWI's invoice.

 5.4 Late Payment and Taxes.
 Unpaid invoices are subject to a finance charge of 1.5% per month on any outstanding balance, or the maximum permitted by law, whichever is lower, plus all expenses of collection.
 Customer shall be responsible for all taxes associated with services provided hereunder other than U.S. taxes based on SWI's net income.